belovedpearl/Historic_Center_Quiz_PP2/README.md

    * To instil knowledge in its users of not so popular historic centers.
    * Take in the player's name to make the experience more personal.
    * Allow users to access the instructions first.
-   * Progress bar to keep its user informed about how well they are performing the test.
+   * Progress bar to keep its user informed about how well they are performing on the test.
    * Points update.
    * Number of loss record.
    * Overall score obtained by the user.
+   * Save the first highscore in the highscore page.
    * No "Reset" button to allow true test shown at the end of the test.